whereswaldon/selenium/README.md

 The Log method was changed to accept a typed constant for the type of log to retrieve, instead of a raw string.
 The return value was also changed to provide a more idiomatic type.

+This change was not well thought out.
+See the update above; we should have done a three-step update: introduce the new types, add type aliases (only available in go1.9+, released Aug 2017), provide migration time, and remove the old types.
+Those responsible have been sacked.

 ## Hacking